What is a RACI Chart? Know Benefits and How to Use It?

 What is so magical about the RACI charts?
 Can it be handy to your software development team as well?
 Read this article to find out by yourself.

-RACI charts, which stand for Responsible, Accountable, Consulted, and Informed, are valuable tools in project management and organizational workflows.
+RACI chart, which stands for Responsible, Accountable, Consulted, and Informed, a valuable tool in project management and organizational workflows.

 RACI chart is a tabular or grid-style chart that defines the roles and responsibilities of a project’s stakeholders at an individual level.
 This improves the communication and collaboration among the stakeholders, increases the team’s productivity & efficiency, and helps complete the project in a timely manner.